 Teresa is an artist and researcher and the project lead for TALES OF CARE AND REPAIR.
 In 2018 she co-founded Repair Acts – a practice-based research programme that explores repair cultures and practices in a pluralistic and collective manner.
-Since 2013 she also directs Urban Hosts – a programme the explores alternative urban futures and is a member of the spatial collective Soft Agency.
+Since 2013 she has also directed Urban Hosts – a programme that explores alternative urban futures.
+She is a member of the spatial collective Soft Agency.
 Her work has been published in various contexts and she has participated in numerous exhibitions, art residencies, conferences and seminar programmes.
 A Humboldt Fellow, Teresa currently holds the post of Professor of City Futures at the School of Art and Design, UWE Bristol, which is also the home base for Repair Acts.

 Fred is a Brazilian artist, designer, researcher and curator.
 He holds a bachelor in Computer Science from UFMG (Federal University of Minas Gerais) and postgraduate studies in Contemporary Art at UEMG (State University of Minas Gerais / Guignard School).
 He is the catalyst of the referential Gambiologia project, which since 2008 investigates art and technology in dialogue with education and popular culture, especially around the themes of improvisation and reuse.
 His works have been shown in many countries such as USA, Austria, Colombia, Cuba, Spain, South Africa and Japan.
 He is the editor-in-chief of Facta Magazine and curated three editions of “Gambiologos” exhibitions.
 He has been the coordinator of independent education programs such as Favela Hacklab.

-Satish is the Associate Director of Toxics Links, a leading environmental group working on issues of waste and chemicals and a veteran from India Air Force.
-For over two decades he has been an active campaigner and advocates for sustainable development.
-Under Satish’s leadership, Toxics Link has made a significant contribution towards shaping the current Municipal and e-Waste rules for India, with his work impacting extensively on changing the landscape of mercury management in India and the region.
-Satish holds a visiting faculty position at and is a prominent member on discourses relating to circular economy and the Right to Repair in India.
+Satish is the Associate Director of Toxics Link, a leading environmental group working on issues of waste and chemicals and an India Air Force veteran.
+For over two decades he has been an active campaigner and advocate for sustainable development.
+Under Satish’s leadership, Toxics Link has made a significant contribution towards shaping the current municipal E-waste rules for India, with his work impacting extensively on changing the landscape of mercury management in India and the region.
+Satish holds a visiting faculty position at and is a prominent speaker on discourses relating to circular economy and the Right to Repair in India.

 Dawn Giles supports the production of TALES OF CARE AND REPAIR on the UK side.
 Originally studying Fine Art and Painting and photography, Dawn has over twenty years experience as an art curator, producer and manager.
 Relocating to Bristol in 2016, Dawn has returned to her arts roots, working as maker and mender using techniques from drawing, print and textiles.
 Embracing the delights of pattern making, repetition, and decoration her work explores and make connections between art, craft and ideas of labour and leisure.